aeosynth/ccss/readme.md

 the core of the compiler is simply this:

-iterate over the key / values of an object; if the value is a string, transform the key / values into css property / values;
-if the value is an object, append the key to the current selector, and recurse.
+iterate over the key / values of an object; if the value is another object, append the key to the current selector, and recurse; else generate css.

-if you want logic, simply wrap it up in a function which returns an object:
+if you want logic, wrap it up in a function which returns an object:

 ccss:
     '.foo': do ->